su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 PRANDTL_TURB= 0.90, 0.90
 ```

 Regarding the viscosity model, the following options are available `VISCOSITY_MODEL= SUTHERLAND, CONSTANT_VISCOSITY, POLYNOMIAL_VISCOSITY`.
-In the case of `CONSTANT_VISCOSITY`, the viscosities must be provided as a list as follow: `MU_CONSTANT= mu_1, mu_2, ..., mu_N`.
-Similarly, if `SUTHERLAND` model is chosen, the sutherland parameters must be given as a list for each species in the mixture.
+In the case of `CONSTANT_VISCOSITY`, the viscosities must be provided as a list as follows: `MU_CONSTANT= mu_1, mu_2, ..., mu_N`.
+Similarly, if `SUTHERLAND` model is chosen, the Sutherland parameters must be given as a list for each species in the mixture.
 For completeness, an example for SUTHERLAND option is given below for a mixture of two species:

 ```
 % --------------------------- VISCOSITY MODEL ---------------------------------%